brettz9/asyouwish/README.md

 24. File a bug to allow protocols to be associated with specific profiles (e.g., if one clicks `web+mycalcapp`, it can open a specific profile under which one has registered this app)?
+25. Add right-click option in Firefox to open tab in hidden window (esp. so it could be used to handle AYW tasks).

 # Name